 This Dairy-Free Easter Egg Bread is our family’s traditional recipe and my favorite Easter dish.
 Try this easy and quick recipe!

-This is a traditional Italian recipe that my family has been making for years!
 It is very simple to make, but it does take a little time for the dough to rise.
 Still, you can mix the ingredients in the morning, and have the buns freshly baked by lunch for a tasty afternoon snack with your coffee.

 Dairy-Free Easter Egg Bread Ingredients